 Though I've been playing Magic since original Innistrad, the Tarkir era was when I started to seriously get into the game, and Commander specifically.
 The introduction of Sultai both as a clan, and as slang for my favorite three colors of Magic really struck a chord with me.
 Around this time, I was new to Commander, and only toyed around with making a Grixis deck.
 After seeing all the great cards coming out of Tarkir, I dropped those prospects and jumped straight to Sultai, settling on The Mimeoplasm as a commander, only narrowly beating Sidisi.

-This deck has been with me since 2012, and I aim to upgrade and tune it with every new set release.
+This deck has been with me since around 2012.
+I aim to keep the spirit of the deck as close as possible to how I originally built it, ignoring all the power creep and technically optimal card choices.
 It is one of the few decks that I've kept throughout several hiatuses and "breaks" from the game, and it's the one deck that I would truly consider to be "my commander deck."

 Thanks for reading!